 With a great power of attorney comes—you guessed it—great responsibility! 💯 If you plan on becoming a power of attorney (or you already are one), know that you hold certain responsibilities and rights when it comes to moving money.
-In many cases, transferring or borrowing money on behalf of someone else is off limits. 🙅🏽♀️ However, there may be certain instances where it’s legal and approved.
+In many cases, transferring or on behalf of someone else is off limits. 🙅🏽♀️ However, there may be certain instances where it’s legal and approved.

 What is a power of attorney?

 A power of attorney (POA) is a big part of estate planning for many individuals.